ProfTuan/KHMO/README.md

 ## License

-ICO is licensed under the Creative Commons Attribution 4.0 International Public License(CC BY 4.0).
+KHMO is licensed under the Creative Commons Attribution 4.0 International Public License(CC BY 4.0).
 Please see the License File for more information.